Peptide Insulin Sensitivity: Unlock Stunning Metabolic Health Benefits

 Insulin-Like Growth Factor-1 (IGF-1): As the name suggests, IGF-1 mimics many insulin effects.
 It promotes muscle protein synthesis and glucose uptake.
 However, it works through different receptors than insulin itself.

 MOTS-c: This mitochondrial-derived peptide regulates metabolism and glucose homeostasis.
 Research shows it improves insulin sensitivity and metabolic flexibility.
+A comprehensive 2021 review in Nutrients highlighted MOTS-c as a promising nutraceutical candidate for type 2 diabetes management.
 Therefore, MOTS-c represents an exciting area of metabolic research.

 C-Peptide: Released alongside insulin during production, C-peptide has independent beneficial effects.
 It may improve microvascular function and reduce complications from poor glucose control.